Most small business owners glaze over when asked to “write a blog post for their website.”

 Google rewards skilled and nuanced perspectives that offer a peek into the mind of someone out there grinding in the day-to-day of their industry.

 So while a freelance writer at your SEO agency could easily rewrite information from other sources about upholstering a sofa, a person who actually upholsters sofas could write about the intricacies of the thread they use, the stitching they prefer, and how they like to finish off the underside of the furniture with a different type of cloth.

 Deciding what to write for your small business website:

-Here are two rules of thumb I use when deciding on what to write on my website.
+I use two rules of thumb when deciding what to write on my website.

 - Choose a subject your customers ask you about over and over.
-Remember, if your customers are asking you questions, they’re also asking Google those same questions.
+Remember, if your customers ask you questions, they also ask Google those same questions.

 - Prioritize subjects that are associated with your high-value products.
 For example, writing articles about painting epoxy floors in large warehouses is more lucrative than painting front doors.
-Eventually, you can break this rule when you’ve got a lot published, but start with high-dollar-value subjects first.
+Eventually, you can break this rule when you’ve published a lot, but start with high-dollar-value subjects first.